moby/hyperkit/README.md

 - `opam config env` must be evaluated each time prior to building hyperkit so the build will find the ocaml environment.
-- An explicit older version of sexplib is currently required to build qcow format 0.2
 - Any previous pin of `mirage-block-unix` should be removed with the
   commands: `opam update && opam pin remove mirage-block-unix`